laurayjh/job-hunting-os/playbook/playbook.md

 ---

+---

 ## Overview

-The loop runs on a weekly cadence and consists of five phases:
+Each track runs the same five phases, adapted to local dynamics:

 1. **Explore** — Discover and evaluate new opportunities
 2. **Apply** — Prepare and submit targeted applications
 3. **Follow-up** — Track progress and maintain relationships
 4. **Interview Prep** — Research and practice before each interview
 5. **Reflect & Improve** — Review outcomes and update the system

+---

 ---